knpuniversity/symfony4/knpu/ep1-stellar/twig-love.md

 you shortcut methods!
 The one we want is `return $this->render()`.
 Pass it a template
 filename: how about `article/show.html.twig` to be consistent with the controller name.
 The second argument is an array of variables that you want to pass *into* your template.
 Eventually, we're going to load articles from the database.
-But... we hang on!
+But... hang on!
 We're not quite ready yet.
 So let's fake it 'til we make it!
 Pass a `title` variable set to a title-ized version of the slug.